Zumanek virus removal guide

-Internet is full of trojan-type infections that allow cyber criminals to manipulate the system and steal personal data.
-For example, Rescoms, njRat, Chthonic, and so on so forth.
-Developers are different and the functionality may differ as well.
-However, at the end of the day all of them pose huge threat to user's privacy and financial/computer safety.
-Therefore, infections of this type should be eliminated as soon as possible.
+The internet is full of trojan-type infections that allow cyber criminals to manipulate the system and steal personal data.
+Examples include Rescoms, njRat, and Chthonic.
+The developers are different and thus the functionality might also differ, however, all infections pose a significant threat to your privacy and financial/computer safety.
+Therefore, infections of this type should be eliminated immediately.

 How did Zumanek infiltrate my computer?

-As mentioned above, Zumanek is proliferated via social engineering - a psychological manipulation of gullible users.
-Cyber criminals use various email spam campaigns and unofficial software download sources.
-Spam campaigns are used to send hundreds of thousands of emails with malicious attachments and deceptive messages encouraging users to open.
-These attachments are usually presented as some important documents (invoices, receipts, bills, etc.) Yet this is a mere trick to create the impression of legitimacy.
-Third party software download sources (torrents, eMule, freeware download websites, free file hosting sites, etc.) are used to present malicious executables as legitimate software - again, users get tricked into downloading and executing malware manually.
-Now the dropper designed to inject Zumanek works as follows.
-As mentioned above, the dropper checks if system's locale is pt-br.
-Moreover, this malware checks for present anti-virus/anti-spyware suites, including AVAST, COMODO, 360 Total Security and whether the system environment is "sandboxed".
-If the system locale is not pt-br and anti-virus suite or sandbox environment is detected, then the is terminated immediately.
-After downloading Zumanek (which is archived), dropper extracts it and checks if all downloaded executables/DLL files aren't damage.
-If everything is "fine", then malware is executed.
-If not, dropper changes Zumanek's files status to "hidden" and also terminates itself.
-Ultimately, the main reasons for this computer infection are poor knowledge and reckless behavior.
+As mentioned above, Zumanek is proliferated via social engineering - psychological manipulation of unsuspecting users.
+Cyber criminals use spam email campaigns and unofficial software download sources.
+Spam campaigns are used to send hundreds of thousands of emails with malicious attachments and deceptive messages encouraging users to open them.
+These attachments are usually presented as important documents (invoices, receipts, bills, etc.), however, this is merely to trick people and give the impression of legitimacy.
+Third party software download sources (torrents, eMule, freeware download websites, free file hosting sites, etc.) are used to present malicious executables as legitimate software - again, users are tricked into manually downloading and executing malware.
+The dropper designed to inject Zumanek checks if system locale is pt-br.
+This malware also checks for the presence of anti-virus/anti-spyware suites, including AVAST, COMODO, 360 Total Security, and whether the system environment is "sandboxed".
+If the system locale is not pt-br and an anti-virus suite or sandbox environment is detected, the process is terminated immediately.
+After downloading Zumanek (which is archived), dropper extracts it and checks to ensure downloaded executables/DLL files are not damaged.
+If these checks pass, the malware is executed.
+If not, dropper changes Zumanek files status to "hidden" and terminates itself.
+Ultimately, the main reasons for this computer infection are poor knowledge of these threats and careless behavior.

 How to avoid installation of malware?

 The key to computer safety is caution.
-Therefore, it is extremely important to pay close attention when browsing the Internet and downloading/installing/updating software.
-Carefully analyze every single email attachment received.
+Therefore, pay close attention when browsing the internet and downloading, installing, and updating software.
+Carefully analyze each email attachment received.
 Files/links that are irrelevant and those received from suspicious/unrecognizable email addresses should never be opened.
-Download software only from official sources, using direct download links.
-Third party downloaders/installers often include rogue applications, which is why such tools should never be used.
+Download software from official sources only, using direct download links.
+Third party downloaders/installers often include rogue applications, and thus these tools should never be used.
 Similar rules apply to software updates.
-Keep installed applications/operating system updated.
-To achieve this, however, use only implemented functions or tools provided by the official developer.
-Lastly, always be sure to have a reputable anti-virus/anti-spyware suite installed and running - these tools will help you to detect and eliminate malware before the system is harmed.
+Keep installed applications/operating systems updated.
+To achieve this, however, use implemented functions or tools provided by the official developer.
+Lastly, have a reputable anti-virus/anti-spyware suite installed and running - these tools detect and eliminate malware before the system is harmed.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.